RowanKinross/rkinross_weather_dashboard/README.md

 n/a

 ## Usage
 The title and the header bar show the name of the application.
 The side bar asks for user input to search for a city.
 Upon submitting a city name, the program runs, displaying the current weather in that location, as well as the projected forecast of the next 5 days.
 Previous searches are stored as buttons, allowing the user to click on an old search, rather than typing in a new one.
-Previous searches are stored localley and therefore continue to be displayed on the page even after a refresh, unless the local storage is cleared.
+Previous searches are stored locally and therefore continue to be displayed on the page even after a refresh, unless the local storage is cleared.
 Search history is displayed newest to oldest, and if the same city is searched for again, the corresponding button is shifted upwards to the most recent.
 The 'current weather' container shows today's date, today's temperature (both the accurate and the 'feels-like' temperatures), a weather icon, humidity and windspeed.
-Each forecast card shows data from one day of the 5 days of forecast and includes: projected date, weather icon, temperature (rounded), wind and humidity.
+Each forecast card shows data from one day of the 5 days of forecast and includes a projected date, a weather icon, temperature (rounded), wind and humidity.

 ## Contributing
 As this is a personal project, designed to challenge and test my skills, I am not currently looking for contributors.
 However, there may be a opening for this in the future.

 ## Credits

-OpenWeather for their free to access API, used for all weather data on this project - https://openweathermap.org/api
+OpenWeather for their free-to-access API, used for all weather data on this project - https://openweathermap.org/api

 edX challenge materials for setting the challenge and providing me with the skills to take on this project.